PROGRESS Women in Surgery Fellowship, funded by Johnson & Johnson

 The College is committed to the findings within the report and we are seeking to make substantial changes to career pathways for females interested in pursuing a career in surgery.
 We feel that the provision of fellowships and programmes that advance female role models will do much to break down barriers and unlock the potential of women in surgery.

-The PROGRESS Women in Surgery Fellowship, supported by Johnson & Johnson, is a prestigious bursary awarded by RCSI to promote female participation in surgical training at fellowship level, that we hope will in turn support the acquisition of additional surgical skills and knowledge that will contribute to the advancement of surgical science and practice in the island of Ireland.
+The PROGRESS Women in Surgery Fellowship, funded by Johnson & Johnson, is a prestigious bursary awarded by RCSI to promote female participation in surgical training at fellowship level, that we hope will in turn support the acquisition of additional surgical skills and knowledge that will contribute to the advancement of surgical science and practice in the island of Ireland.

 The successful candidate will be awarded a Fellowship of €45,000 for one year.
 She will also be awarded the RCSI PROGRESS Fellowship Medal and her name will be added to the Fellowship in Surgery board, displayed in RCSI.
 The Fellowship will be presented at the annual RCSI Charter Day Meeting.